Cerlancism/CSC1003-1004/CSC1003-LinearRegression/README.md

 > `./regression -f Group9_15.txt -c 200 -r 50`

-### Additional Feature - Launching GNU Plot
+### Additional Feature - Launching Gnuplot
-If the user has GNU Plot installed and added to the environment PATH, this program will automatically ask the user if to launch GNU Plot to display the graph.
+If the user has Gnuplot  installed and added to the environment PATH, this program will automatically ask the user if to launch Gnuplot to display the graph.

-> Executing the program with GNU Plot installed
+> Executing the program with Gnuplot installed
 ```
 File: Group1_8.txt, Lines: 10000, Console Plot Height: 20, Console Plot Width: 100
 -h to display command line options